 Pandas DataFrame is a powerful tool for organizing, analyzing, and manipulating data.
 Advanced data manipulation techniques can be implemented using the pandas library in Python.

-In this subtopic, we will explore some of the fundamental data manipulations available in pandas.
+We will explore some of the fundamental data manipulations available in pandas.

 i) Data Slicing and Subsetting